joejenett/i.webthings/_posts/2021-04-19-changes-to-the-i-webthings-lineup.md

 kind:
   - Note
 ---
 Effective today, [linkscatter](https://linkscatter.com/) and [jenett. photo.](https://photo.jenett.org/) have been retired and will no longer be updated.
-Both sites have been converted to static pages and will remain online as browsable archives.
-Though some functionality has been eliminated in moving these sites away from WordPress, permalinks to content have not changed.
+Both sites have been converted to static pages and will remain online as browsable archives.<!-- excerpt-end -->  Though some functionality has been eliminated in moving these sites away from WordPress, permalinks to content have not changed.

 Thanks,